waiting-for-dev/web_pipe/docs/using_rack_middlewares/inspecting_middlewares.md

 # Inspecting middlewares

-Once a `WebPipe` class is initialized all its middlewares get resolved.
-They can be accessed through the `#middlewares` method.
+Once a `WebPipe` class is initialized, all its middlewares get resolved.
+You can access them through the `#middlewares` method.

 Each middleware is represented by a `WebPipe::RackSupport::MiddlewareSpecification` instance, which contains two
-accessors: `middleware` returns the middleware class, while `options` returns an array with the arguments that are provided to the middleware on initialization.
+accessors: `middleware` returns the middleware class.
+In contrast, `options` returns an array with the arguments provided to the middleware on initialization.

-Kepp in mind that every middleware is resolved as an array.
-This is because it can in fact be composed by an chain of middlewares built through [composition](composing_middlewares.md).
+Keep in mind that every middleware is resolved as an array.
+That is because it can be composed by a chain of middlewares built through [composition](composing_middlewares.md).